Smiling Pin With LED Eyes (in the Style of the Def Con Jack)

 protoC.jpg

-After purchasing the Brooch, I broke off the pins and then got a Dremel tool to grind down the mounts for the pins and also ground out the eyes.
+After purchasing the pin or brooch, I broke off the pins and then got a Dremel tool to grind down the mounts for the pins and also ground out the eyes.
 I think this piece was made from cast aluminum.
 Make sure to wear hand, eye, and breathing protection, as it makes lots and lots of tiny bits of metal.
 I tested it out with a simple coin cell holder, a couple of spare LEDs, and some cardboard.

 Assemble PCB Board and Components